Crystalwarrior/KFO-Server/README.md

 * **logout**
     - Logs you out of the rank you have, if any.
 * **look**
-    - Obtains the description of the current area.
+    - Obtains the description of the current area as well as players inside
 * **minimap**
     - Lists all areas reachable from the current one.
 * **motd**